 A new car, a liter of gasoline, sneakers, a dress, or a simple burger have one thing in common: they are more expensive in Argentina than in New York, Chile or Lima.

-According to data taken from an analysis done by economist Marcos Hilding Ohlsson in Argentina a liter of gasoline is 75% more expensive than in New York, a new car costs 50% more than in Chile and the cost of a premium jean is double that of the same jean in Lima.
+According to data taken from an analysis done by economist Marcos Hilding Ohlsson in Argentina, a liter of gasoline is 75% more expensive than in New York, a new car costs 50% more than it does in Chile, and the cost of a premium pair of jeans is double that of the same jeans in Lima.

 Consulted by El Cronista, Hilding Ohlsson explains that “even if we have seen some improvement regarding trade liberalization, for example the end to restriction on the monetary market, the lowering of tariffs to technological products and the simplification of the bureaucratic process for dealing with exports, there are still some barriers to trade that continue to make Argentine exports expensive.”

-Tariffs can be as high as 35%, depending on the product, but Hilding Ohlsson highlights the fact that the traders that were consulters to prepare the report claim that “there are other types of obstacles when importing, for example the amount of paperwork required by Customs, that include approval by different labs for components of the same product and in many cases can delay the container at the port.”
+Tariffs can be as high as 35%, depending on the product, but Hilding Ohlsson mentions that traders who were consulted to prepare the report have stated “there are other types of obstacles when importing, for example the amount of paperwork required by Customs, that include approval by different labs for components of the same product and in many cases can delay the container at the port.”

 For example, “Chile imports 270 different electric chainsaw models, while in Argentina only 70 are imported” Ohlsson highlights.
 He continues remarking that “the difference is that in our country you need approval for each part of the kit, making it harder to get it.”

 Not every product compared by the foundation is imported, but this type of good is used for reference because the same model is internationally commercialized.